Queue Management

 Queue List View

-- Queue Name: Identifier for the queue
+- Queue Name: Unique identifier for the queue

 Queue Types